GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

             --nat-all-subnet-ip-ranges \
             --enable-logging

     For private GKE clusters with private API server endpoint, you must specify an authorized list of source IP addresses from where you will be accessing the private GKE cluster.
 In this tutorial, you use Cloud Shell.

-1. Get the public IP address of your Cloud Shell session.
+1. Get the public IP address of your Cloud Shell session:

         export CLOUDSHELL_IP=$(dig +short myip.opendns.com @resolver1.opendns.com)

-    > Note that the Cloud Shell public IP address may change if your session is interrupted and you open a new Cloud Shell session.
+    **Note:** The Cloud Shell public IP address might change if your session is interrupted and you open a new Cloud Shell session.

-1. Create a firewall rule that allows Pod-to-Pod and Pod-to-API server communication.
+1. Create a firewall rule that allows Pod-to-Pod and Pod-to-API server communication:

         gcloud compute firewall-rules create all-pods-and-master-ipv4-cidrs \
             --network default \